-- 57. The functions of an Inspector are to - (a) ensure the observance of rules, standards, practices and procedures relating to aspects of civil aviation assigned to that Inspector; - (b) provide surveillance for the aviation security and safety programmes, where required; - (c) provide surveillance for airport operations, including physical and electronic aids to aircraft operations and airfield lighting and markings; - (d) monitor - (i) the provision of air traffic services;
+- 60. The functions of an Inspector are to - (a) ensure the observance of rules, standards, practices and procedures relating to aspects of civil aviation assigned to that Inspector; - (b) provide surveillance for the aviation security and safety programmes, where required; - (c) provide surveillance for airport operations, including physical and electronic aids to aircraft operations and airfield lighting and markings; - (d) monitor - (i) the provision of air navigation services; - (ii) the proficiency of flight crews; - (iii) the practices and procedures used in aircraft operations; and - (iv) the various documents and procedures used by aircraft operators; - (e) provide or perform safety oversight of civil aviation including aircraft operations, personnel licensing and aviation training; - (f) ensure compliance with, and the proper implementation of, regulations in respect of - (i) aircraft operations; - (ii) maintenance operations; and - (iii) aviation security; - (g) provide oversight over air navigation services; - (h) provide surveillance for all aircraft maintenance activities, including the maintenance of bases and maintenance during ramp operations; - (i) perform surveillance for the purposes of this Act; and

-- (ii) the proficiency of flight crews; - (iii) the practices and procedures used in aircraft operations; and - (iv) the various documents and procedures used by aircraft operators; - (e) provide or perform safety oversight of civil aviation including aircraft operations, personnel licensing and aviation training; - (f) ensure compliance with, and the proper implementation of, regulations in respect of - (i) aircraft operations; - (ii) maintenance operations; and - (iii) aviation security; - (g) perform surveillance for the purposes of this Act; and - (h) administer or assist in administering examinations for the issue or renewal of licences or ratings, where required.
+(j) administer or assist in administering examinations for the issue or renewal of aviation documents or ratings, where required.